src-d/blog/content/post/ml_talks_moscow.md

 ## Embedding the GithHub contribution graph, _Egor Bulychev_

+Egor is a senior ML engineer at source{d}.
+He disclosed an unusual approach to embedding GitHub social graph nodes, compared it to [node2vec](https://github.com/aditya-grover/node2vec) and applied it to finding similar GitHub repositories.
+Since the nature of the similarity is completely different from Vadim's content analysis, the examples showed alternative results.
+One of the funniest Egor's findings was the proof that system administrators like to drink beer more than coders and they [tend to contribute to repositories related to beer](https://egorbu.github.io/techtalks-2017-moscow/#23).

 <iframe  src="https://www.youtube.com/embed/mYYkngb0TR4?list=PL5Ld68ole7j3iQFUSB3fR9122dHCUWXsy" class="video" alt="Video of Egor Bulychev's talk" allowfullscreen></iframe>

 ## Hercules and His Labours, _Vadim Markovstev_

+Vadim went on stage for the second time and demonstrated the supremacy of [src-d/hercules](https://github.com/src-d/hercules), a super fast command line tool to mine the development history of Git repositories.
+Hercules uses [src-d/go-git](https://github.com/src-d/go-git), our advanced and nearly feature complete Git client and server implementation in pure Go.
+Provided by the whole repository is stored in-memory and the original incremental blame algorithm, Hercules processed the whole Linux kernel repository in just two hours.
+We encourage everybody to try Hercules on their own projects!

 <iframe  src="https://www.youtube.com/embed/2_oBJCnOFSI?list=PL5Ld68ole7j3iQFUSB3fR9122dHCUWXsy" class="video" alt="Video of Vadim Markovstev's second talk" allowfullscreen></iframe>